Roger Sabin

-Roger Sabin is an English writer about comics and lecturer at Central St. Martins in London, England.
+Roger Sabin (born 1961) is an English writer about comics and lecturer at Central St. Martins.

 Work

-Sabin is best known for his books Adult Comics which has gone through a number of editions, remaining in print for 20 years and is the standard academic work on the history of the comic book form, and Comics, Comix & Graphic Novels: A History of Comic Art a cultural history of comics for both popular and scholarly audiences.
+Sabin is best known for his book Adult Comics which has gone through a number of editions, remaining in print for 20 years and is the standard academic work on the history of the comic book form, and Comics, Comix & Graphic Novels: A History of Comic Art a cultural history of comics for both popular and scholarly audiences.
 He has also written newspaper articles on the topic of comics, film and punk culture.